Acquired human cytomegalovirus

 (a) periodic EEG discharges or

-Other criteria for the diagnosis of sporadic Creutzfeldt-Jakob are also available (78), as well as criteria for the diagnosis of iatrogenic and genetic transmissible spongiform encephalopathy and variant Creutzfeldt-Jakob disease.
-They can be found on the following website:http://www.cjd.ed.ac.uk/sites/default/files/criteria.pdf.
+Other criteria for the diagnosis of iatrogenic and genetic transmissible spongiform encephalopathy and variant Creutzfeldt-Jakob disease can be found on the following website: http://www.cjd.ed.ac.uk/sites/default/files/criteria.pdf.

-The analysis of CNS tissue remains the gold standard with respect to making a definite diagnosis.
-The CNS tissue usually shows the typical neuronal loss with spongiform changes as well as evidence of protease-resistant PrPSc.
+CNS tissue usually shows the typical neuronal loss with spongiform changes as well as evidence of protease-resistant PrPSc.
 Affected tissue usually transmits disease in experimental animals.
+An issue with carrying out an autopsy, however, is the possibility of contamination from prion-infected tissue.

-There have also been attempts to knockdown PrP by means of immunotherapy, primarily with antibody directed to all or part of PrP (73).
+There have also been attempts to knock down PrP by means of immunotherapy, primarily with antibody directed to all or part of PrP (63).
 These antibodies have been shown to increase lifespan, and in some cases, prolong the incubation period of scrapie mice.

 Unfortunately, as of this date, there is still no treatment recommended to slow the course of Creutzfeldt-Jakob disease, and there is no way to prevent the disease from developing in a clinically asymptomatic individual who carries a mutant PrP gene associated with familial Creutzfeldt-Jakob disease.
-Furthermore, it is clear that there is significant damage to the brain when most Creutzfeldt-Jakob disease patients are diagnosed, so that treatments may sadly have little benefit in symptomatic individuals.
+Furthermore, it is clear that there is significant damage to the brain when most patients with Creutzfeldt-Jakob disease are diagnosed, so that treatments may sadly have little benefit in symptomatic individuals.
+Despite this outlook, there are investigations using screens in order to identify interventions that might limit prion propagation.
+An arrayed genome-wide perturbation screen identifies the ribonucleoprotein Hnrnpk as rate-limiting for prion propagation (03).

 No information is available regarding the effect of pregnancy on the course of prion diseases.
-To date, there is no evidence that children born to pregnant women with Creutzfeldt-Jakob disease develop the disease (88).
-An investigation of a child born from a pregnant woman with Creutzfeldt-Jakob disease found no evidence of proteinase K-resistant protein in gestational tissues, including the placenta and amniotic fluid (88); however, transmission studies or amplification-based detection assays were not performed.
+To date, there is no evidence that children born to pregnant women with Creutzfeldt-Jakob disease develop the disease (98).
+An investigation of a child born from a pregnant woman with Creutzfeldt-Jakob disease found no evidence of proteinase K-resistant protein in gestational tissues, including the placenta and amniotic fluid (98); however, transmission studies or amplification-based detection assays were not performed.
+Of concern is the detection of chronic wasting disease prions in fetal tissues of white-tailed deer using an amplification method, demonstrating vertical transmission of prions (10; 68).

 Raymond P Roos MD